0xbeedao/agent-arena/docs/architecture.md

 - Displaying the results to the Observer
 - Repeating the process for each round
 - Determining the winner of the contest by applying the winning criteria set in the rules

+The system operates with two main processes:
+- **Actor**: Handles the contest orchestration and communication
+- **Agent**: Manages AI agent interactions and responses

 ## Assumptions